-Using polynomial hashing, we can calculate the hash value of any substring of a string s in O(1) time after an O(n) time preprocessing.
-The idea is to construct an array h such that h[k] contains the hash value of the prefix s[0...k].
+It turns out that using polynomial hashing, we can calculate the hash value of any substring of a string in O(1) time after an O(n) time preprocessing.

+The idea is to construct an array h such that h[k] contains the hash value of the prefix of the string that ends at position k.
 The array values can be recursively calculated as follows: